 This has been tradition and part of the cruising for a long time.
 Sadly, cruise lines are starting to eliminate towel animals.

 Norwegian cruise lines announced in mid-2019 announced they will gradually be phasing out towel animals at turn-down service to preserve water.

 If it is important to you, you may request towel animals with your cabin attendant.
 Expect other lines to follow with time.
-On my last Celebrity cruise, I didn’t get one towel animal.
+On our last Celebrity cruise, we didn’t get one towel animal.

 15. You will be fed on a cruise